Conjunctions and Commas Worksheets

-Do your fourth grade and fifth grade kids remember coordinating conjunctions?
+Do your kids remember coordinating conjunctions?
 Did you say FANBOYS?
 That's right!
-With this using commas with coordinating conjunctions pdf worksheet, students will effectively refresh their learning about the rule of using a comma before coordinating conjunctions to separate two independent clauses.
-This free exercise contains eight pairs of sentences like "Carolina baked a pumpkin pie.
+With these using commas with coordinating conjunctions worksheets pdf, children will effectively refresh their learning about the rule of using a comma before coordinating conjunctions to separate two independent clauses.
+These exercises contain pairs of sentences like "Carolina baked a pumpkin pie.
 Susan baked cupcakes."
-The two independent sentences can be joined together using a coordinating conjunction separated by a comma as: "Carolina baked a pie, and Susan baked cupcakes." to make a compound sentence.
+The two independent sentences can be joined together using a coordinating conjunction separated by a comma: "Carolina baked a pie, and Susan baked cupcakes" to make a compound sentence.
 The students are required to rewrite each sentence, separating the clauses with a comma wherever necessary.

-This worksheet is recommended for students of grade 4 and grade 5.
+These printable conjunctions and commas worksheets are recommended for learners in grade 4 and grade 5.